recolic/microsoft-intune-archlinux/README.md

 ## FAQ and debug

 You should be able to log into Edge browser without password.

-If Edge is not happy, check the following logs:
+If intune-portal doesn't work, or Edge keeps asking you to login, check the following logs:

+1. Any error message from intune-portal program? (stdout)
-1. Any error message in `sudo journalctl -u microsoft-identity-device-broker.service`?
+2. Any error message in `sudo journalctl -u microsoft-identity-device-broker.service`?
-2. Run `seahorse` and is there Intune entries in your `login` keyring?
+3. Run `seahorse` and is there Intune entries in your `login` keyring?
 Is it `set as default`?

-If you cannot do level-2 enroll, these additional logs might help:
+4. Any suspcious error message in `sudo journalctl -xe` and `journalctl -xe`?

+If Edge login succeeded and you can access everything, but sync doesn't work (Not syncing), check the following additional logs:

-1. Any error message in `intune-daemon.socket, intune-daemon.service, intune-agent.timer`?
+1. Any error in `edge://sync-internals/`?

-If everything looks good, also check `journalctl -xe` and `sudo journalctl -xe` for other information.

 <!-- for old broker 1.x
 ### Known bugs